MadCap Flare training course for beginners, teaching key techniques for developing professional-standard online help in a variety of formats.

 Courses are hosted by Matthew Ellison, a MadCap-Certified Instructor.

-- An e-certificate confirming successful completion of a MadCap-accredited Basic and Intermediate MadCap Flare training course.
+Course delegates receive an e-certificate confirming successful completion of a MadCap-accredited Intermediate MadCap Flare training course.
 Click here to see an example of the certificate you receive.

 After course support

-Following Basic and Intermediate MadCap Flare training, delegates are entitled to 30 days’ email support from their trainer to help with any post-course issues.
+Following Intermediate MadCap Flare training, delegates are entitled to 30 days’ email support from their trainer to help with any post-course issues.
 For further details, see Support.

 MadCap Flare version